playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 While this works as-is, it can get complex when too many inputs are present.
-For each input you need:
+For each input, you need:

 - A function to listen for changes and bind them to the value
 - A variable to assign the data to